ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/integration tests.md

     $ mbed test -t <toolchain> -m <platform> -n *integration-* -DINTEGRATION_TESTS -v
     ```

-If a platform doesn't have default storage or connectivity device and may require extra shield to run the integration test.
+If a board doesn't have default connectivity and storage, it requires an extra shield to run the integration test.
 In this case, you can pass a `target_extended.json` file in the command-line to configure the target:

    ```
    $ mbed test -t <toolchain> -m <platform> -n *integration-* -DINTEGRATION_TESTS --app-config TESTS\integration\COMMON\target_extended.json -v